Cloudflare CDN Reference Architecture

 Cloudflare CDN architecture and design

-The Cloudflare CDN leverages the Cloudflare global Anycast edge network.
-Thus the incoming request is routed to and answered by the node closest to the user (eyeball).
+- The Cloudflare CDN leverages the Cloudflare global Anycast network.
+Thus the incoming request is routed to and answered by the node closest to the user.

-The inherent benefits of Anycast are decreased latency, network resiliency, higher availability, and increased security due to larger surface area for absorbing both legitimate traffic loads and DDoS attacks.
-Cloudflare’s global Anycast edge network spans more than 250 cities across 100+ countries, reaching 95% of the world’s Internet-connected population within 50 milliseconds while providing 100 Tbps of network capacity and DDoS protection capability.
+- The inherent benefits of Anycast are decreased latency, network resiliency, higher availability, and increased security due to larger surface area for absorbing both legitimate traffic loads and DDoS attacks.
+Cloudflare’s global Anycast network spans more than 300 cities across over 100 countries, reaching 95% of the world’s Internet-connected population within 50 milliseconds while providing over 200 Tbps of network capacity and DDoS protection capability.

 Once a site is onboarded, standard caching is configured by default.
 With standard caching, each data center acts as a direct reverse proxy for the origin servers.
 A cache miss in any data center results in a request being sent to the origin server from the ingress data center.